xudesheng/tsample/deliverables/docs/install and configuration guide.md

 ### Notice

-This tool was built before the author knows `telegraph` and therefore it includes the capability to collect basic OS level performance metrics such as CPU usage, Memory usage and Disk usage.
-However, it's strongly recommended to use `telegraph` to do so.
+This tool was built before the author knows `telegraf` and therefore it includes the capability to collect basic OS level performance metrics such as CPU usage, Memory usage and Disk usage.
+However, it's strongly recommended to use `telegraf` to do so.

 this document will focus on explaining how to use it to collect Thingworx metrics.